 Regardless of the cause of your sleep disorder, it is important that you follow all treatment regimens prescribed for you.
 You will need thorough documentation of all attempts to treat your sleep disorder, along with the results, in order to qualify for long term disability benefits.

-Take a claim involving cor pulmonate, for example.
-You will need to show that cor pulmonate has occurred and is irreversible.
-This can be shown using medical imaging tests, spyrograph tests (which measures lung capacity and breathing), or a heart catheterization.
+Take a claim involving cor pulmonale, for example.
+You will need to show that cor pulmonale has occurred and is irreversible.
+This can be shown using medical imaging tests, spirometry tests (which measures lung capacity and breathing), or a heart catheterization.
 The more medical evidence of the limitations and effects of your disabling condition, the better you will be able to make a case for long term disability benefits.

 To qualify for disability based on the mental effects (or causes) of sleep disorders, you should show evidence of your mental heath care and follow all treatments prescribed by such providers.